amalej/learning-go/for-loop/README.md

-# Variables
+# For Loop

-How to declare variables
+How to use for loops

 ## How to run

 1. Run `go run main.go`

 ## Output

-It should output

 ```
 Incemental loop from 1-3